very-bad-apples/mvp-1/.devdocs/v2/feats.md

 - Utilize only the following field for the request:
     - "idea": <video description data>,
     - "character_description": <character and style data>

+## v4

+on the /quick-gen-page we'll await the scenes.json to arrive and when they do quick off a call to /api/mv/generate_video, one request per scene, we'll pass each scenes's field to respective endpoint
+    - description -> prompt
+    - negative_description -> negative_prompt
+omit all other endpoint params.

+return the generated videos by calling the /api/mv/get_video with uuid / video_url and display each video clip in it's own card.
+    - create the cards for the videos immediately and show loading status for them until the video is generated and loaded.